I Took a Walk for Seven Years

 My house was nowhere to be seen.
 A light layer of snow covered the ground.

 I spun around, but the corn was gone, replaced by frosted evergreen trees.
 The temperature had significantly dropped, and I was thankful that my daughter had insisted that I bring a coat.
-I shivered and spun around a few more times, trying to make sense of this dream I’d apparently fallen into and where was that little girl?
+I shivered and spun around a few more times, trying to make sense of this dream I’d apparently fallen into.
+Where was that little girl?

 I finally spun around enough to see her peering past a branch.
 She grinned.